KNEZ (FM)

-KNEZ (107.3 MHz, "La Mejor 107.3") is a commercial FM radio station broadcasting a Classic Regional Mexican radio format.
-It is licensed to Hazen, Nevada, and serves the Reno metropolitan area.
-It is owned by Lazer Media, through licensee Lazer Licenses, LLC KNEZ serves as the Reno Spanish-language affiliate for the San Francisco Giants Radio Network.
+KNEZ (107.3 FM, "La Mejor 107.3") is a commercial radio station licensed to Hazen, Nevada, United States, and serves the Reno metropolitan area.
+Owned by Lazer Media, through licensee Lazer Licenses, LLC, it broadcastis a classic regional Mexican format.
+KNEZ serves as the Reno Spanish-language affiliate for the San Francisco Giants Radio Network.

-KNEZ has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is north of Interstate 80 in Fallon.
+KNEZ's transmitter is sited north of Interstate 80 in Fallon.
 Programming is also heard in Reno on booster station KNEZ-1 also at 107.3 MHz.